 - 1/2 Teaspoon Cayenne Pepper or to taste (Optional)

 - Optional Garnishes – crushed red peppers, micro sprouts, fresh oregano, chili oil (olive oil & paprika)

-Dice the onion and mince the garlic then put in a straight sided pan with 2 tablespoons of extra virgin olive oil.
+Dice the onion then add to a 5 1/2 quart soup pot with 2 tablespoons of extra virgin olive oil.

-Saute on medium-high heat until soft and slightly golden.
+Saute on medium-high heat until soft and add the mince the garlic.
+Cook until lightly golden.
 About 5-7 minutes.

-Add oregano, dry white or red wine and saute until wine reduces.
+Add oregano, bouillon cubes, dry white or red wine and saute until wine reduces to a syrup.